 How to Work With a Sluice

 Placing material at the flared end and as close to the end as you can, the material will wash through the sluice from beginning to end.
 If half a shovel full works, do that.
 Dropping a huge amount on a narrow flare will just block the water from trailing down the sluice.
 You will get a feeling for this, too.
 I wait until everything has run down the sluice before putting another shovel on.
 You will notice the water getting muddy soon after dropping your shovel full.
 As the water streams down the sluice, it clears rapidly.
 This is another way to determine when to reapply material.

 Riffles have been engineered to stop the flow of gold as it runs down the sluice.
 Since gold is very heavy, it will be stopped by the riffles as other lighter material passes through and then back into the stream.
 The pressure behind the riffles slows water and holds material behind.
 This hindering gives time for gold to settle out.
 Your gold and lead and other "heavies" will be held there.
 This process continues over and over again.
 How much material is behind the riffles determines when you will want to clean them.

 Some sluices are submerged in a bucket of water to rinse off the heavies from the riffles.
 Some models allow you to pop out guards that hold the "moss".
 Rinse the moss in a bucket of clean water until all the material held is removed.
 I use a plastic tub to wash my riffles, but a big bucket works too.
 Of course, the bucket has to be wider than the sluice or moss.
 You can get Sterilite containers (61cm x 47cm x 40cm) at Walmart.

-Sometimes carpeting is used as moss, but at any rate, rinse continuously, as you don't want to leave gold flake behind.
-I have even seen blanket or course cloth used under the riffles to catch the finest of gold.
+Sometimes, carpeting is used as moss, but at any rate, rinse continuously, as you don't want to leave gold flake behind.
+I have even seen blanket or coarse cloth used under the riffles to catch the finest of gold.

 Hungarian Riffle Sluice